ryankinney33/ece477/lab5/README.md

 the oscillator to get the frequency as close to 100Hz as possible.

 ## Part B
-For this part of the lab, the AVR sample code was modified to include a function that will accept a digital input that tells whether or not the frequency is too high or too low.
-The value in the EEPROM will then be adjusted accordingly.
-The program on the Pi will be adapted to send a digital signal to the AVR to tell it which direction to change the frequency.
-Basically, the program will (in a loop until the frequency is close enough to 100Hz) measure the frequency, set a pin high/low to tell the AVR which direction to change the frequency, and reset the AVR.
+For this part of the lab, the Raspberry Pi program has been modified to call avrdude to change the offset stored in the EEPROM of the AVR to calibrate the clock.
+It calculates the frequency like in part A, adjusts the offset, flashes the EEPROM, and resets the AVR.
+This is repeated until the measured frequency crosses 100Hz.